aws-samples/amazon-connect-power-dialer/README.md

 - getContacts: Gets contact phone numbers to dial from a DynamoDB table.
 - ListLoad: Loads dialing list from a CSV file to DynamoDB.
 - ProcessAgentsEvents: Processes Agent Events to identify status changes and determine when would the next call should be placed.
-- SaveResults: Generates a CSV file based on the dialing process.
-Currently, the numbers identified as invalid are marked.
+- SaveResults: Generates a CSV file based from the dialing attempts.

 ### Step Functions